Leadership Team

 Kerri Ashurst, PhD

 Dr. Kerri Ashurst is a senior Extension specialist for family and relationship development in Family and Consumer Sciences Extension at the University of Kentucky.
-She has worked with a variety of grants focusing on outreach and support to families and has worked with CYFAR for over 23 years.
-Kerri's focus is building capacity for reaching underserved or at-risk children, youth, families, and communities.
-Her primary areas of interest include families who are coping with major crises, positive youth and young adult development, couple communication and relationship building, and stress management.
-Kerri holds a BA in psychology, an MS in marriage and family therapy, and a PhD in family sciences from the University of Kentucky.
+She has worked with a variety of grants, focusing on outreach and support to families, and has been affiliated with CYFAR for over 23 years.
+Kerri holds a BA in psychology, an MS in Marriage and Family Therapy, and a PhD in Family Sciences from the University of Kentucky.

-Dr. Autumn Guin supports program implementation, evaluation, and sustainability for CYFAR Sustainable Community Projects across the country as a coach and evaluation consultant for the CYFAR PDTA Center.
-She also serves as an adjunct assistant professor in the youth, family, and community sciences graduate program and as the program design and evaluation specialist for North Carolina 4-H’s Healthy Living and STEM Programs.
-In addition, Dr. Guin codirects multiple grant programs in these roles and provides leadership in the development, implementation, oversight, evaluation, and sustainability of research-based and evidence-informed programs for youth, families, and communities.
-Dr. Guin holds a BS in psychology, an MS in community psychology, and a PhD in educational research and policy analysis specializing in educational evaluation and educator professional development.
-In addition, she is a board certified coach with 24 years of qualitative and quantitative research and evaluation experience.
+Dr. Autumn Cano-Guin supports program implementation, evaluation, and sustainability for CYFAR Sustainable Community Projects nationwide as a coach and evaluation consultant for the CYFAR PDTA Center.
+She also serves as an adjunct assistant professor in the Youth, Family, and Community Sciences graduate program and as the program design and evaluation specialist for North Carolina 4-H’s Healthy Living and STEM Programs.
+In addition, Dr. Guin co-directs multiple grant programs and provides leadership in the development, implementation, oversight, evaluation, and sustainability of research-based, evidence-informed programs for youth, families, and communities.
+Dr. Guin holds a BS in psychology, an MS in community psychology, and a PhD in educational research and policy analysis, with a specialization in educational evaluation and professional development for educators.
+Additionally, she is a board-certified coach with 24 years of experience in qualitative and quantitative research and evaluation.

 Pamela Payne, PhD

 Dr. Pamela B. Payne is an assistant professor of human development and family studies as well as Cooperative Extension at the University of Nevada, Reno.
-Pam has worked with CYFAR programs previously working to pilot what is now the Common Measures process for CYFAR grant recipients.
+Pam has previously worked with CYFAR programs, piloting what is now the Common Measures process for CYFAR grant recipients.
 Pam is interested in positive relationship development, specifically romantic relationships, parenting, and youth outcomes.
-She has also worked with developing extension programs and courses for military families.
-Dr. Payne holds a BA and PhD from the University of Arizona and an MA from Pepperdine University.
+She has also developed extension programs and courses for military families.
+Dr. Payne holds a BA and a PhD from the University of Arizona and an MA from Pepperdine University.